 This method will be used to build the layers of our artificial neural network.

 We instantiate the Sequential() function into the variable classifier.
-This variable will then be used to build the layers of the artificial neural network learning in python.
+This variable will then be used to build the layers of the artificial neural network learning in Python.

 - Units: This defines the number of nodes or neurons in that particular layer.
 We have set this value to 128, meaning there will be 128 neurons in our hidden layer.

 - Kernel_initializer: This defines the starting values for the weights of the different neurons in the hidden layer.
-We have defined this to be ‘uniform’, which means that the weights will be initialized with values from a uniform distribution.
+We have defined this to be ‘uniform’, which means that the weights will be initialised with values from a uniform distribution.